yutannihilation/string2path/cran-comments.md

 ## Comments

-This release is a maintenance release to fix build failure on Windows with Rust 1.70.
+This release is a maintenance release to fix build failure with the MKL build of R.
+I apologize for this trouble.

 ## R CMD check results